 I would be remiss to not include Net Promoter Score (NPS) in my series on ways to segment your customers in order to deliver a better, perhaps more-personalized, customer experience.
 Unless you’ve been hiding in a cave for the last few years, I think you know what NPS is.
 But just in case you’ve just emerged from hibernation (spring is almost here, after all!), NPS, which was first introduced by Fred Reichheld in his article “One Number You Need to Grow” (Harvard Business Review, 2003) is a metric that is derived from one survey question: “How likely are you to recommend Company X to a friend or colleague?”
 The pure form of NPS dictates that the question is asked with a 0 to 10 scale, where 0 = Not At All Likely and 10 = Extremely Likely, and that the most reliable source is your relationship survey (as opposed to transactional surveys).

-Respondents to this question are broken down into three segments, based on their ratings, as shown in this graphic from the Bain & Company website.
-Those who rate their likelihood to recommend a 9 or 10 are considered Promoters, while those who rate their likelihood somewhere in the 0 to 6 range are Detractors.
+Respondents to this question are broken down into three segments: (1) those who rate their likelihood to recommend a 9 or 10 are considered Promoters, while (2) those who rate their likelihood somewhere in the 0 to 6 range are Detractors.
 Passives are those who rate their likelihood to recommend as 7 or 8.